sarangjo/sarangjo.github.io/content/pages/tech/windows/index.md

 ---
 title: Developing Software on Windows
-date: "2018-11-16"
+date: "2022-09-21"
 ---

-Windows development is a mess.
+(Originally drafted on 2018-11-16 and updated with better context and perspective)

+Developing software on can be confusing.
 Here are some of my notes to explain how it all works together as part of my crusade to not use a Mac as a software developer at Illumio.

 # Shells

+**Definition**: A shell is a program that allows the user to execute commands provided by the operating system.

 ## Native

-- `cmd` – the most primitive command line application on Windows, pretty much obsolete
+- `cmd.exe` – the most primitive command line application on Windows, would like for this to be obsolete
-- `powershell` – native MSFT improvement on CMD, still clunky and not POSIX compliant by a long shot. but is now cross-platform, so they're trying for compatibility
+- `powershell.exe` – native MSFT improvement on CMD, a bit more verbose than \*nix shells and not POSIX compliant by a long shot. but is now cross-platform, so they're trying for compatibility

 ## Unix-like

+- `bash.exe` - the \*nix developer's favorite (or so I think?) shell.
+Not natively installed on a Windows machine, needs to be installed from a third-party source, like:
+  - Git for Windows (includes "Git bash", which is pulled from MSYS2)
+  - Windows Subsystem for Linux (see below)
+  - Cygwin (see below)
+  - MSYS2 (see below)

 Assists with building of native Windows applications using MinGW-w64